 “So, Cadence.”
-Berman swallowed.
+Bergmann swallowed.
 “You really do work for the crime organization that supplied Capricorn with…” She trailed off, peering into Cadence’s face and studying it.

 “You were there, Bergmann,” Cadence said, not unkindly.
 “I’m sorry for the city being unpleasant during your last visit.
 It’s usually very lively—in a good way.”

-“You’re very good at acting like the lieutenant…” Kleine noted, setting down his cards playing-face up.
+“You’re very good at acting like the oberleutnant…” Kleine noted, setting down his cards playing-face up.
 “It’s uncanny.”

 The threat grated on Wilhelm’s nerves.
 He grimaced.
-“I can’t believe we have to rely on groans like this.
-The lieutenant would never approve of this strategy.
+“I can’t believe we have to rely on Groans like this.
+The oberleutnant would never approve of this strategy.
 He’s not a coward.”